Six professional indemnity risks to your business you probably haven’t thought of

 The risks below can be covered by a PI policy, so it’s worth checking whether yours actually does

 It’s all too easy to lose or leave documents somewhere, send information by email, or be overheard – all by accident.
-Many PI policies will cover you for circumstances such as this.
+Many PI policies will cover you for circumstances such as these.